Carol Kenyon

 Carol Kenyon (sometimes spelt Karol; born 1959) is a British singer.
 She is best known for her vocals on the Heaven 17 hit song "Temptation", which reached number two in the UK Singles Chart in 1983.
 When the song was re-released as a remix by Brothers in Rhythm in 1992, again featuring Carol's vocals, it made number 4.
 She was also featured on the Paul Hardcastle hit "Don't Waste My Time", which got to number 8 in 1986.
+She also recorded the songs "Warrior Woman", "Dance with Me" and "Fascinating".

+Background

 Early life

 When Kenyon was a child, she was encouraged to sing and dance.
 She took lessons and entered arts festival contests.
 She played piano.
 She enjoyed listening to the collection of jazz records her father had.

 She was singing with a school choir at a music festival in Harrow.
 A young musician also appearing there, Guy Barker, heard her.
 He encouraged her to work more seriously on singing.

 Eventually Barker encouraged her to attend an National Youth Jazz Orchestra (NYJO) engagement.
 There, after hearing her sing, NYJO took her on, as its first regular band singer.
 She was only 14.